ImJuanan/flask-milligram/docs/index.rst

 Development
 -----------

-You can build the development environment locally after cloning the repo from Github:
+You can build the development environment locally by running these commands in the terminal:

 .. code-block:: bash